joshchng/Telemedicine-Game/README.md

 - **index.html**: Hosts the structural layout of the game's interface.
 - **style.css**: Defines all the CSS rules for the game, ensuring a consistent and engaging visual experience.
 - **main.js**: Contains all the logic for game operation, including timers, game state management, and event handling.
+-
+### Future Directions
+- **Fix Game Loop:** Working on resolving the game loop termination in the Qualtrics environment to ensure smooth gameplay and proper session endings.
+- **JSON Loading:** Plans are underway to enhance the game's flexibility and scalability by allowing it to run based on a JSON file that describes various patient scenarios.
+This will facilitate easier updates and expansions of scenario data without altering the core game code.
+- **Expand Scenarios:** We aim to enrich the gameplay experience by introducing more complex patient cases featuring multiple valid outcomes, thereby increasing the depth and educational value of the game.